 Installing a Combination Switch Outlet

-How to Wire a Combination Switch Outlet: Wiring a Combination Switch, Combo 3Way Switch Wiring, Switches and White Wires.
+How Can I install a Combo Switch and Outlet?
+Wiring a Combination Switch, Combo 3Way Switch Wiring, Switches and White Wires.

 - One light is located in the middle and the power is coming into the 3-way switch at beginning of line.